Page updated 17 February, 2021

-In July 2011 Timo was asked to play gigs with the famous Finnish band called "Suurlähettiläät".
-He toured with the band
+In July 2011 Timo was asked to perform with the famous Finnish band called "Suurlähettiläät".
+He toured with the band until they

-Over the years Timo has also worked as a studio musician, a musician in television bands, and a musician and a conductor in a theater.
+Over the years Timo has also worked as a studio musician, a musician in television bands, and a musician and a conductor in a theatre.

 In addition, he's played gigs with several Finnish artists and bands, and has worked as an arranger.